FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1A.md

 # **Multivariate systems**

-By multivariate systems we do not simply mean there is more than 1 iterative process (dynamical variable), but that there is a coupling between at least two iterative processes that makes the outcomes of each individual process at each timestep (partially) dependent on the previous time step of other processes.
+By multivariate systems we do not simply mean there is more than 1 iterative process (dynamical variable), but that there is a coupling between at least two iterative processes that makes the outcomes of each individual process at each time step (partially) dependent on the previous time step of other processes.

 You'll start by expanding on the previous assignments, in which you modelled changes in the parameter values by implementing an `IF ...
 THEN` rule that evaluated whether some threshold level was reached.
 In the assignment you'll create a kind of **one-directional coupling**, or **supportive interaction**, which is just a precursor to modelling more interesting interaction dynamics.